 Did you ever find out what exactly happened to the little one and why she died?

 I got an appointment where I learned what and why did it happen only two months after she died.
 I mean, waiting for two months to get answers to the questions that haunt you all the time… It drives you crazy, indeed.

 However, in my case, there were a few warning signals during the pregnancy so in a way I was internally healed when it happened.
 But there are women who go through it without any previous signals.
 If it happens to a mother who had been having problems getting pregnant etc. and does not know for two months what and why it had happened, it must be hell.

-As for the cause of the death, apparently there was some infection that caused it.
+As for the cause of the death, apparently, there was some infection that caused it.
 A midwife told me she was already dead when she was born, but as I found out later, they cannot be 100% sure about it.
 I believe that even if she was dead, it could not be for long as one day prior to the labor her heartbeat was still present.
-It was present even short before the ambulance picked me up when I checked it with fetal doppler.
+It was present even shortly before the ambulance picked me up when I checked it with fetal doppler.
 It was weaker, but it was there.
-Also the movements started to get weaker last days, which I mentioned when I was last discharged but no one seemed to care.
+Also, the movements started to get weaker last days, which I mentioned when I was last discharged but no one seemed to care.
 That is why I believe that she was dying gradually and slowly.
-She probably died short before or during the labor.
+She probably died shortly before or during the labor.

 It has been five months since.
 How do you feel about the whole situation today?

 Well, the biggest difference is that I don’t cry as often as I used to.
 At the beginning, I cried basically constantly.
 I also could not even look at other babies.
 However, a month ago, around her due date, I was excited and could not stop looking at every baby girl I had seen.
 I was imagining how she would look like.
 Hormones also change gradually, they get released over time.
 So I can say it is settling.
 Although I have three children.
 Going through it as a first-time mum I would have probably gone insane.